Cambrai: List of mayors

 Since 1945, Cambrai has had three mayors.
 The city, after having constantly re-elected a Socialist mayor from the Liberation until 1977 in the person of Raymond Gernez, has since been administered by mayors from RPR or the related UMP: Jacques Legendre until 1992, then François-Xavier Villain.
 The latter was elected to the 18th constituency in Nord on 16 June 2002 and re-elected in 2007 and 2012.

 Judicial and administrative authorities

 Cambrai was for a short time the seat of the Parlement of French Flanders, from 1709 until its transfer to Douai in 1713.

 The city is now within the jurisdiction of the Court of Appeal of Douai.
 It is the seat of a high court whose jurisdiction coincides with the boundaries of the arrondissement, a Tribunal d'instance and an industrial tribunal, installed in the restored Château de Selles.
 With the reform of the judicial map launched in 2007 the city has lost its commercial court and is linked to that of Douai.

 Environmental policy

-Beginning 2010, the city's environmental policy seems difficult to read: There is a Directorate for the Environment at the mayor's office but the site fails to deliver any information.

 The environmental policy is one of the competences of the Community of the agglomeration of Cambrai.